 - can act as a threat, either because there is an implied risk of parental disassociation if the child rejects the religious beliefs, or because inherent in the religion itself are explicit metaphysical dangers (judgment, Hellfire etc) associated with disbelief or apostasy.

-There is also an indirect aim, to draw attention and support to the work of the BHA on issues of children’s rights, freedom of belief and education, which we have long campaigned on.
+There is also an indirect aim, to draw attention and support to our work on issues of children’s rights, freedom of belief and education, which we have long campaigned on.
 See below.

 Read more answers to your questions in our Billboards ‘Critical Thinking’ FAQ.

-One indirect aim of the Billboard Campaign is to support the work of the British Humanist Association in its campaigns on education, children’s rights, and faith schools.
+One indirect aim of the Billboard Campaign is to support our work in its campaigns on education, children’s rights, and faith schools.
 We are raising money to fund this work and to continue employing our dedicated Faith Schools and Education Campaigns Officer.
 You can donate at www.justgiving.com/nofaithschools.

 - for reform of RE (Religious Education), in favour of balanced teaching about different beliefs and values